zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/etcd-quick-setup.md

 ---
-title: "Etcd Quick Setup"
+title: Etcd Quick Setup
 hidden: true
-keywords: etcd, portworx, maintenance, kvdb
+keywords: etcd cluster, setup, kubernetes, k8s
 description: Guide to setup etcd clusers.
 ---

 Following guide will setup a 3 node etcd cluster.
-Etcd will be running as a systemd services on the nodes.
+Etcd will be running as a systemd service on the nodes.

 ### Requirements